marieeeel/adventJS/day 2/README.md

-# Challenge #1: Automating Christmas gift wrapping!
+# Challenge #2: Nobody wants to do extra hours at work

 ## Instructions